-The average hourly wage is $19.84, with entry-level positions starting below that rate.
-The Gulf Coast Workforce Development Board projects that by 2022 opportunities for HVAC technicians and installers will increase 25.7 percent.
+The Gulf Coast Workforce Development Board projects that by 2026 opportunities for HVAC technicians and installers will increase 24 percent.
+The average hourly wage is $23.43.
 (Source: Workforce Solutions, 2016).
 Certificate completers may find employment in:

 - Residential homes and apartments

 - Manufacturing and production facilities

 About the COM Program